gojira69/MNIST-Digit-Recognition/README.md

 ## Results

 After training the model for 5 epochs, we achieve a high accuracy on the `MNIST` test set.
-The results are as follows:

-`Accuracy` - 0.9923

-`Loss` - 0.0260